-Renée, the treasurer of the Feminist Majority Leadership Alliance (FMLA), said she found McDevitt through Facebook, describing her as plugged into social media.
+The treasurer of the Feminist Majority Leadership Alliance (FMLA) who asked to remain anonymous, said she found McDevitt through Facebook, describing her as plugged into social media.

 “I liked that she was interactive,” she said, noting that it was McDevitt’s first time giving a lecture on the topic.